loda-lang/loda-rust/rust_project/arc-competition/readme.md

 The `secret_data` dir is mounted at `/data` inside the docker image.
 This is how the docker image communicates with the outside world.

 The `/data/solution/solution_notXORdinary.json` contains the predicted solutions.
-While the puzzle solver code is running, it continuesly updates this file with its findings.
+While the puzzle solver code is running, it continuously updates this file with its findings.